 Figure 2: Illustration of genotype-expression associations and linking attacks (a) Schematic representation of genotype and expression association and simplifications for an eQTL.
 The trimodal gene expression distribution and the joint genotype-expression distribution are shown.
 The conditional distribution of expression given each genotype is illustrated with box plots in different colors corresponding to each genotype.
-The genotypes and expression levels are correlated (ρ) as indicated by the line fit.
+The genotypes and expression levels are correlated ( $\rho$ ) as indicated by the line fit.
 The extremity based genotype prediction models the joint genotype-expression as a simplified distribution.
-When the genotype value is 0, uniform probability is assigned for expression values where extremity is smaller than δ (Green rectangle).
-For genotype value 1, no probability is assigned.
-When genotype value is 2, the probability is uniformly distributed over expression values for which extremity is greater than δ (Purple rectangle).
-Simplified extremity based prediction utilizes the same distribution by setting δ to 0.
+When the genotype value is 0, a uniform probability is assigned for expression values where extremity is smaller than $\delta$ (Green rectangle).
+For a genotype value 1, no probability is assigned.
+When genotype value is 2, the probability is uniformly distributed over expression values for which extremity is greater than $\delta$ (Purple rectangle).
+Simplified extremity based prediction utilizes the same distribution by setting $\delta$ to 0.
 In this case, when genotype is 0, joint probability is distributed uniformly over expression levels with negative extremity.
 When genotype is 2, uniform probability is assigned to expression levels with positive extremity. (b) Illustration of the three step linking process.
-First step is selection of phenotypes and genotypes to be used in linking.
-Second step is prediction of genotypes.
-Last step is linking of predicted genotypes to the genotype dataset.
+The first step entails selecting phenotypes and genotypes to be used in linking.
+The second step entails predicting the genotypes.
+The last step is to link predicted genotypes to the genotype dataset.